mensah-j/portfolio/oldposts/the-snake-morphism-and-long-exact-sequences/post.md

 length: "∼2000 words"
 ---

 The snake lemma is a fundamental tool of homological algebra which is primarily used in the construction of the homology long exact sequence.
 It's proof, like many others in homological algebra, is an exercise in diagram chasing<!--more-->.
-Although simple, the act of diagram chasing does not immediately give insight into why the snake lemma must be true.
-In this post, we aim to make the snake lemma more apparent and clarify its application to the long exact sequence.
+Although simple, the act of diagram chasing may not give insight into why the snake lemma must be true.
+In this post, we aim to make the snake lemma more apparent and demonstrate how it can be used to construct long exact sequences.

 ## Preliminaries

 For simplicity, we will work in the category $\mathbf{Ab}$ of abelian groups, although the result holds more generally for any abelian category.
-Recall that a (finite) **chain complex** is a sequence
+Recall that a (finite) _chain complex_ is a sequence

 $$
 A_0 \overset{\phi_0}{\longrightarrow} A_1 \overset{\phi_1}{\longrightarrow} \cdots \overset{\phi_{n-2}}{\longrightarrow} A_{n-1} \overset{\phi_{n-1}}{\longrightarrow} A_n
 $$

 of abelian groups and morphisms such that the composition of consecutive morphisms is zero.
 In particular, this implies that the image of one morphism is contained in the kernel of the subsequent morphism.
-The sequence is called **exact** if for each $k$, we have $\operatorname{im} \phi_k = \ker \phi_{k+1}$.
+The sequence is called _exact_ if for each $k$, we have $\operatorname{im} \phi_k = \ker \phi_{k+1}$.
 A **short exact sequence** is an exact sequence of the form $0 \to A \to B \to C \to 0$, the data of which is equivalent to stating that

 1.  $A$ is a subobject of $B$ and
 2.  $C$ is the corresponding quotient object of $B$, that is, $C \cong B/A$.

-In other words, a short exact sequence is really just a way to "decompose" $B$ into two related pieces.
+In other words, a short exact sequence is just a way to decompose $B$ into two related pieces.
 A simple example of this that we will use to build intuition is the sequence $0 \to \mathbb{Z} \to \mathbb{R} \to \mathbb{S}^{1} \to \mathbb{0}$, illustrated below.

 <div>
   <tikz path="covering_map" desktop="1.5" mobile="1"></tikz>